lisa-lumos/politics-economics-books/01-why-nations-fail.md

 Though these institutions generated a lot of wealth for the Spanish Crown, and made the conquistadors and their descendants very rich, they also turned Latin America into the most unequal continent in the world, and sapped much ouf its economic potential.

+## To Jamestown
+In the 1600s, English colonists arrived at Jamestown, VA, US.
+Due to population density, and impossible to coerce neither locals or settlers, they adopted a new strategy: give the settlers incentives.
+In 1618, the Virginia Company begant he "headright system", which gave each male settler 50 acres of land, and 50 more acres for each member of his family and their servants.
+Settlers were given houses, and in 1619 a General Assembly was introduced, that effectively gave all men a say in the laws and institutions governing the colony.
+It was the start of democracy in the United States.

+The rest of the 1600s saw a long series of struggles over the 2nd lesson: that the only option for an economically viable colony, was to create institutions that gave colonists incentives to invest, and to work hard.

+As North America developed, English elites tried time and time again to setup institutions that would heavily restrict the economic and political rights for all, but a privileged few, just as the Spanish did.
+Yet in each case this model broke down, as it had in Virginia.
+It was impossible to force settlers into a rigid hierarchical society, because there were simply to many options open to them in the New World.
+Instead, they had to be provided with incentives for them to want to work.
+And soon, they were demanding more economic freedom, and further political rights.

+By the 1720s, all the 13 colonies of what was to become the United States had similar structures of government.
+They were not democracies; women, slaves, and propertyless could not vote.
+But political rights were very broad, compared with contemporary societies elsewhere.

+It was these assemblies and their leaders that coalesced to form the First Continental Congress in 1774, the prelude to the independence of the United States.
+The assemblies believed they had the right to determine both their own membership, and the right to taxation.

+## A tale of two constitutions